aminrj/aminrj.github.io/_posts/2026-06-09-how-to-red-team-ai-agent.md

 | Context window contamination | Extended conversation | Model output at turn N | Conversation store |
 This is the most actionable reference in the article.
 Place at the start of the "The four attack categories" section, before the detailed descriptions.]]

-- `HarmBench` — comprehensive jailbreak benchmark, good baseline coverage for prompt injection
+- `HarmBench` — broad jailbreak benchmark, good baseline coverage for prompt injection
 - `AdvBench` — adversarial instructions, useful for testing instruction-following safety
 - `XSTest` — tests for over-refusal as well as under-refusal, both failure modes matter for production
 - `AIRT` — AI Red Team dataset with agentic scenarios included